lambdaclass/lambda_consensus/README.md

 Ethereum Consensus Client

 ### Why?
-Because we're crazy.
-Oh and also it's because we want to have more Ethereum core devs in Latin America.
+We might seem a bit nuts, right?
+But hey, we're really just aiming to get a whole lot more Ethereum core devs on board over in Latin America